AbhishekPrakash5/Sorting-Visualization/README.md

 # Sorting Visualization
 ### This is a simple visualization project made using javascript
+- Bubble Sort
+- Selection Sort
-- Currently Bubble, Selection and Insertion sort has been implemented.
+- Insertion Sort
+- Quick Sort
+- Merge Sort

+### This is built using HTML, CSS, JavaScript